-In January 2015, PCJPB certified and adopted the PCEP EIR (PCJPB 2015) as part of the program to electrify and upgrade the performance, operating efficiency, capacity, safety, and reliability of the Caltrain rail corridor between San Jose and San Francisco.
-The approximately 51-mile project will include the installation of electrification infrastructure including traction power facilities, poles and overhead contact system (OCS), and electric multiple unit (EMU) trains.
-Approximately 75 percent of the existing diesel locomotive-hauled fleet will be replaced with EMU trains.
-The project is anticipated to start phased revenue service in late 2024.
+In January 2015, PCJPB certified and adopted the PCEP EIR (PCJPB 2015) as part of the program to modernize operation of the Caltrain rail corridor between San Jose and San Francisco to electric multiple unit (EMU) trains.
+The approximately 51-mile project will include the installation of electrification infrastructure including traction power facilities, poles and overhead contact system (OCS), and EMU trains.
+Upgraded signal systems will be installed to increase operational safety and establish a communications-based overlay signal system, known as positive train control.
+The existing diesel locomotive-hauled fleet will be replaced with EMU trains to facilitate the blended Caltrain and HSR system.
+The project is anticipated to start phased revenue service in fall 2021 and be completed in 2022.

 BART provides passenger rail transit service to downtown San Francisco to and from cities in the northern portion of the San Francisco Peninsula, Oakland, Berkeley, Fremont, Walnut Creek, Antioch, Dublin/Pleasanton, and other cities in the East Bay.
 The BART system comprises five lines and 48 stations.
 The average weekday system ridership is approximately 431,000 (BART 2018).
-The only HSR station that currently has a direct connection to BART is the Millbrae Station, which serves the Richmond and the Antioch BART lines.
+The only HSR station that currently has a direct connection to BART is the Millbrae

+Station, which serves the Richmond and the Antioch BART lines.
 The Antioch Line includes a connection to SFO.
 The Richmond Line operates from Millbrae on weekdays before 9:00 p.m., and the Pittsburg/Bay Point Line provides service after 9:00 p.m. and on weekends.
 BART passengers can also connect to the 4th and King Street Station via MUNI Metro and bus (N-Judah, T-3rd, Routes 30 or 45).
 BART and VTA are also planning the Silicon Valley Phase II Extension from Berryessa/North San Jose through downtown San Jose to Santa Clara, with a planned underground station at the San Jose Diridon Station and a planned station in Santa Clara (VTA 2018).

-MUNI, which is operated by the San Francisco Municipal Transportation Agency (SFMTA), provides various transit services within San Francisco.
+MUNI, which is operated by the San Francisco Municipal Transportation Agency, provides various transit services within San Francisco.
 The MUNI Metro system, a mixture of above- and below-ground light rail service, consists of nine routes serving residential areas and the financial district.
 The MUNI bus system consists of 65 local and express routes.
 In addition to light rail and buses, MUNI operates three cable car routes and one historic streetcar route (F-Market and Wharves).
 MUNI operates 24 hours per day; actual hours and headways (the time between services) vary by route and type of service (e.g., OWL service only runs during late-night hours and express routes run during peak hours only).
 MUNI's hours of operation for light rail service are from approximately 4:00 a.m. to 2:00 a.m. daily, with slight variations by route.
 The average weekday ridership for fiscal year (FY) 2015 was approximately 700,000.